-The Nevada Gay Rodeo Association (NGRA) is an affiliate of the International Gay Rodeo Association, which has 21 member associations in the US.
-These associations hold approximately 10 -15 sanctioned rodeos each year, including International Finals.
+The Nevada Gay Rodeo Association (NGRA) is an affiliate of the International Gay Rodeo Association, which has 15 member associations in the U.S. and Canada.
+These associations hold approximately 10 -12 sanctioned rodeos each year, including International Finals.
 The Nevada Gay Rodeo Association is an all-volunteer, nonprofit 501(c)(3) organization dedicated to preserving the western lifestyle and producing gay rodeos with a commitment to raise funds for charitable organizations within our community.
 Over the years, NGRA has raised many thousands of dollars for local charities.

 In many of the recent rodeo years, the Governor of Nevada, the Nevada Attorney General, and the Mayor of Las Vegas have formally recognized NGRA for its efforts.
 NGRA has also been honored to have noted contributors to Las Vegas serve as Grand Marshal for the annual event, including former Mayor Oscar Goodman, Clark County Commissioner Tom Collins, as well as national celebrity Judy Sheppard (Director of the Matthew Sheppard Foundation).

 In addition to our annual BigHorn Rodeo, NGRA has produced several other national events including the IGRA Annual Convention in 2000, the International Country-Western Dance Championships in 2000, IGRA University from 2006 through 2017 and World Gay Rodeo Finals in 2015 & 2016.
 NGRA’s other annual local events include our annual BigHorn Barrel Race, Royalty Pageant, Closet Ball, themed fundraising shows, raffles, auctions, special entertainment events, and support of the Annual Las Vegas Gay Pride festival.